-The Salt Inspector – Premchand
+The Salt Inspector (Namak Ka Daroga) – Premchand

 When the new Department for Salt was created and the sale of this god-given substance was banned, the business of selling and buying salt began to be done on the sly.
 Several illegal practices were begun.
 Some resorted to bribes, others to clever dealings.
 Government officials made a lot of money.
 People from other departments wanted to join this department, regardless of whatever high position they already occupied in their own departments.
 Even lawyers were tempted to become salt inspectors.